ritishapanjwani/ritishapanjwani/README.md

 # 💫 About Me:
 I am Ritisha Panjwani, a diligent individual currently pursuing a Bachelor of Technology degree in Computer Science .
 With a commendable academic record, I maintain a CGPA of 8.25.
-Proficient in Java programming and machine learning, I bring technical expertise to the table.
+Proficient in Java programming, MEAN Stack and Machine Learning, I bring technical expertise to the table.
 Beyond academics, I am deeply passionate about volleyball, showcasing dedication and proficiency as a player.

 ## 🌐 Socials: